EldonMcGuinness/UnraidCloudBackup/.github/ISSUE_TEMPLATE/request-for-new-backend-destination-support.md

 ---
-name: Backend Support Request
+name: Request for New Backend/Destination Support
-about: "[Backend Support Request]"
+about: Used when people are requesting support for other rclone backends
 title: "[Backend Support Request] - PROVIDER HERE"
 labels: Backend Support Request
 assignees: EldonMcGuinness